List of mass graves from Soviet mass executions: During the Great Purge (1937–1938)

 “In July that year NKVD departments across the USSR had already begun to set aside special ‘zones’, areas for the mass burial of those they shot.
 For locals these usually became known, euphemistically, as army firing ranges.
 This was how the zones that we know today came into being: the Levashovo Wasteland near Leningrad, Kuropaty near Minsk, the Golden Hill near Chelyabinsk, Bykovnya on the outskirts of Kiev, and many others.”

-The widespread description of these sites as "firing ranges" has led to a confusion between killing fields where the victims were both shot and buried, e.g. Sandarmokh, and the many other sites where those being buried and concealed had already been executed elsewhere.
+The widespread description of these sites as "firing ranges" has led to confusion between killing fields where the victims were both shot and buried, e.g. Sandarmokh, and the many other sites where those being buried and concealed had already been executed elsewhere.